 The MONITOR key is used to force the squelch open so that you may manually intervene to ensure that no weak signals are missed.
-If and hold the weak key to defeat the squelch control (saves turning the squelch control fully anti-clockwise then back to threshold position).
+The MONITOR key to defeat the squelch control (saves turning the squelch control fully anti-clockwise then back to threshold position).

-When the "DUP" legend is displayed during frequency offset or VFO SCAN (DUPLEX) operation, the [Table 1] key forces the AR8200 to switch to the alternative frequency.
+When the "DUP" legend is displayed during frequency offset or VFO SCAN (DUPLEX) operation, the

-In SCOPE mode, the All key enables the reception of the marker frequency.
+In SCOPE mode, the Control key enables the reception of the marker frequency.